WISDOM FOR LIVING DAILY DEVOTIONAL

 Yes, it is true that when we plan, some things can still happen that we didn’t expect and may undermine our plans.
 However, those who plan wisely are able to handle such cases better than those who have no plans.

 You need to plan your life, family, finances, retirement, etc. Somebody said he could have as many children as he wanted because God is the one who takes of children!
-He called my attention to Genesis 1:28, where God says be fruitful, and multiply, and replenish the earth, and subdue it.
+He called my attention to Genesis 1:28a, where God says be fruitful and multiply; fill the earth and subdue it.
 But I told him that the said command is not for him alone; it is for the human race.

 That fellow didn’t have to bring children to the world that he may not have the means to provide for.
 Parents are to provide for their children (2 Corinthians 12:1).

 Plan wisely; don’t be deluded that planning is not necessary.
 Many have put themselves under unnecessary pressure or even put themselves to shame because they failed to plan wisely.
 Plan wisely.
 God is the Master Planner.
 He planned the work of creation in Genesis and everything went systematically.
-He says in Amos 3:7, “Surely the Sovereign Lord does nothing without revealing his plan to his servants the prophets” (New International Version).
-Did you see that the LORD has plans?
+He says in Amos 3:7, “Surely the Sovereign LORD does nothing without revealing his plan to his servants the prophets” (New International Version).
+Did you see that the Lord plans?

 Wise planning will help you to decide and set your goals, give you clear direction and confidence, and helps you to allocate resources, both human and material.
 It will also aid in articulating strategies to achieve our goals, help to assign roles and responsibilities, work out a realistic budget, and facilitate the evaluation of the success of our plan.